Hamzah-Ahmad/stash/README.md

 # Description
-A browser-native note-taking application with persistent data storage implemented via IndexedDB.
+A browser-native knowledge workspace with persistent data storage implemented via IndexedDB.

 ## Disclaimer
 ⚠️ Stash is a personal side project built for learning and experimentation.